tweag/nickel/rfcs/003-nix-nickel.md

 Nickel module already implies to know how to generate derivations.

 Thus, tackling derivations first makes sense.
-From there, Nixpkgs is probably the thinnest layer over derivations of the three, and already open a lot of possibilities, so we choose to include it as well.
+From there, Nixpkgs is probably the thinnest layer over derivations of the three, and already opens a lot of possibilities, so we choose to include it as well.

 ## Challenges